jkotests/watirways/manuscript/locator/locator_basics-type.md

 | Add 'es' | \<progress\> | progress | progresses |
 | Add 'ies' | \<summary\> | summary | summaries |

-### Standard html element methods
+### Standard HTML element methods

-In general, the singular element type method is the same as the html element tag.
+In general, the singular element type method is the same as the HTML element tag.

-For example, the html ul element:
+For example, the HTML `ul` element:

 {lang="html"}
 ~~~~~~~~